Get to Know: Adel

 Best Ways to Get Connected: There are active Rotary, Kiwanis and Lions Clubs, a women’s club, the Chamber and many church groups in Adel to connect with other community members.
 The active school district is also involved with booster programs for both athletics and fine arts.

-Big Things on the Horizon for Adel: The growth in and around Adel offers excellent opportunities for small businesses to thrive.
-Adel's portion of the Raccoon River Valley Trail is becoming busier and will continue to increase visibility to new populations.
+Big Things on the Horizon for Adel: Growth in and around Adel continues to create opportunities for small businesses to thrive.
+The Raccoon River Valley Trail also continues to draw more visitors to the area, increasing visibility and connection to the region.

 If you’re coming to check out the community, be sure to spend your day ...
-Eating breakfast at Patricks (an Adel classic), walking along the Raccoon River Valley Trail, grabbing a coffee at The Morning Grind, walking around the historic square, enjoying lunch at Fiesta (a Mexican restaurant), bowling at the Adel Family Fun Center, playing disc golf in Evans Park and then grabbing dinner at Lemongrass (a Thai restaurant) or Brickyard Burgers and Brews.
-Attend an ADM athletic or fine art event in the evening or make a trip out to Keuhn Conservation or Brenton Arboretum to look at the stars.
-End your night with ice cream at Billy’s.
+Eating breakfast at Patrick’s, walking along the Raccoon River Valley Trail, grabbing a coffee at The Morning Grind and exploring the historic square.
+Enjoy lunch at Fiesta, bowl at the Adel Family Fun Center, play disc golf in Evans Park and grab dinner at Brickyard Burgers and Brews.
+In the evening, attend an ADM athletic or fine art event or take a short drive to Keuhn Conservation Area or Brenton Arboretum to enjoy the outdoors.
+End your night with ice cream at Billy’s or a cocktail at Great White Buffalo Public House.

-Some of the ways Adel advances diversity, equity and inclusion (DEI): Adel’s Parks and Recreation department is working to make all playgrounds inclusive, and the local food pantry is working closely with nonprofits and the community to help with food insecurity.
-The Chamber supports women and minority-owned businesses with many resources.
+Some of the ways Adel advances inclusive strategies: Adel’s Parks and Recreation department is working to make all playgrounds more inclusive, and the local food pantry partners with nonprofits and the community to address food insecurity.
+The Chamber also provides resources that support inclusive business practices.

 Resources